Anant-K-Gupta/Ark-Investing/README.md

 # Ark-Investing
-An attempt at analyzing companies based on past trends, fundamentals etc.
+An attempt at predicting stock prices by training a model on past data.